Building Real-Time Chat with Go and WebSockets

 }

-this is the entire brain of the chat server. the select statement blocks until one of the channels has something, then it handles it. a new user connects? add them to the map. someone disconnects? remove them and close their send channel. a message comes in? fan it out to every connected client. the beauty is that because only one goroutine touches the clients map, there's zero contention.
+this is the entire brain of the chat server. the select statement blocks until one of the channels has something, then handles it. new user connects: add them to the map. someone disconnects: remove them and close their send channel. message comes in: fan it out to every connected client. because only one goroutine touches the clients map, there's zero contention.

 upgrading http to websockets

-the WebSocket handler uses gorilla/websocket to upgrade a regular HTTP connection. once upgraded, each client gets two goroutines — one for reading messages off the socket and one for writing messages back. the read pump pushes incoming messages to the hub's broadcast channel, and the write pump pulls from the client's personal send channel.
+gorilla/websocket upgrades a regular HTTP connection. once upgraded, each client gets two goroutines: one for reading messages off the socket and one for writing messages back. the read pump pushes incoming messages to the hub's broadcast channel. the write pump pulls from the client's personal send channel.

 var upgrader = websocket.Upgrader{